 How much can I claim from my health insurance?

-To understand this, you need to first understand how most health funds pay out insurance benefits for orthodontic treatment.
-Most health funds pay an initial lump sum, followed by a maximum limit every calender year until the LIFETIME limit per health fund member is exhausted.
+Most health funds pay an initial lump sum, followed by a maximum limit every calendar year until the LIFETIME limit per health fund member is exhausted.

-HICAPS is not available yet for specialist orthodontists.
-Generally, what this means is that you will need to make the full payment for the invoiced amount when due, then take the receipt to your health fund, who will pay you the expected rebate back.
+HICAPS is not available for specialist orthodontics.
+This means you will need to make the full payment for the invoiced amount then take the receipt to your health fund who will pay you the expected rebate.

 Please have all the above information ready so our friendly reception staff can work with you and your family to maximise your insurance benefits and fit within your budget requirements.